robtweed/qewd-server-rest-examples/README.md

 Note: the first time you run it, the Docker *qewd-server* Container has to be downloaded.
 This will take a couple of minutes.
 When you run it again, it will start immediately.

+### For example, on a Raspberry Pi

+Assuming you were:

+- in your home directory when you ran *git clone*
+- you want to listen on port 8081

+To run as a foreground process:

+      sudo docker run -it -p 8081:8080 -v ~/qewd-server-rest-examples:/opt/qewd/mapped rtweed/qewd-server-rpi

+or, to run it as a Daemon process:

+      sudo docker run -d -p 8081:8080 -v ~/qewd-server-rest-examples:/opt/qewd/mapped rtweed/qewd-server-rpi

+Note: the first time you run it, the Docker *qewd-server-rpi* Container has to be downloaded.
+This will take a couple of minutes.
+When you run it again, it will start immediately.

 ## Test it out